AbhishekTimalsina/Type-Nepali/README.md

 ## How to use?

-Download or clone this repo on your machine
+- Download or clone this repo on your machine

 ```bash
 git clone https://github.com/AbhishekTimalsina/Type-Nepali.git
 ```

+- Open Chrome and click the Extensions icon
+- Select 'Manage Extensions'
+- Enable developer mode from the top right corner
+- Click "Load unpacked" and select the extension folder
+- Thank me later.